Can an executor abandon their duties if the estate has only debt?

 Answer:

-If you do not want to be an executor, you may decline to serve by filing a renunciation with the Surrogate's Court.
-Your renunciation must be signed in front of a notary public.
-Once you have accepted the responsibility of an executor, you will need court permission to terminate your role.
+If you don’t want to serve as an executor, you can decline by filing a renunciation with the Surrogate's Court.
+This document must be signed in front of a notary public.
+However, if you have already accepted the role of executor, you will need court permission to resign.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.